Japanese woman, 73, scales Everest for the second time

-KATHMANDU For the second time, a 73-year-old Japanese woman has become the world's oldest woman to climb Mount Everest, repeating her own record set 10 years ago, the company that organized the climb said on Saturday.
+KATHMANDU May 19 For the second time, a 73-year-old Japanese woman has become the world's oldest woman to climb Mount Everest, repeating her own record set 10 years ago, the company that organised the climb said on Saturday.

 "Watanabe and other climbers are in good physical condition.
-They are descending to their last camp which is located at an altitude of 8,300 meters (27,230 feet)," he said.
+They are descending to their last camp which is located at an altitude of 8,300 metres (27,230 feet)," he said.

 Watanabe, who first became the oldest woman to climb the mountain in 2002 at the age of 63, bettered her own record and set a new climbing feat, Sherpa said.
 She scaled the peak from the Tibetan side of the mountain.